Hayley Barna: First round

-After announcing it in February, she joined First Round Capital as a venture partner in 2016.
+In 2016, after announcing it in February, Barna joined First Round Capital as a venture partner.
 On February 16, 2016, Barna shared a post on publishing platform medium.com about her first day at First Round stating, "I can’t think of a better place to do this than First Round, which led the seed round in my company Birchbox, and has always put founders first through good times and bad."
 She was their first female partner.
 One of her first initial First Round investments was the travel startup Collective Hotels & Retreats, with her also joining the board.

 By late 2017, she largely focused on e-commerce startups.
 She was on the boards of Madison Reed and RAB Lighting.

-By late 2017, she was organizing a working group of women in technology in New York with monthly meetings.
+She was also organizing a working group of women in technology in New York with monthly meetings.
 Also in late 2017, she was promoted to general partner.
 At that point, she had invested in companies such as Collective Retreats, Keeps, CrowdJustice, and Mirror.

 Personal life

 Barna is based in Manhattan, New York.
-During her time at Harvard Business School she met her husband, Fredrik Vik Maroe.
-They wed in 2014 at a private estate located in Staatsburg, New York.
+While at Harvard Business School, she met her husband, Fredrik Vik Maroe.
+They wed in 2014, at a private estate located in Staatsburg, New York.